 Alternate – Accomplishing mission if things change in predicted ways –

 Each section of the Primary has an Alternate, which is for when things don’t go as planned but adjust in predetermined ways.
-The Alternate plan, designed around previously identified potential environmental changes, is designed to allow for adjustments to the Primary plan enabling success of the original objective.
+The Alternate plan, designed around previously identified potential environmental changes, is designed to allow for adjustments to the Primary plan enabling the success of the original objective.

 Contingency – Recovering assets when things go sideways –